Kyle Roussel: Solo projects

 Roussel's first album as a leader (Rookie of the Year) was released in 2014, from which he cites influences including Jazz, Funk, Rock, Classical, New Orleans music, and Electronic elements.
 The album features Shannon Powell, Weedie Braimah, Bill Summers, Alvin Ford, Alexey Marti, Roland Guerin, DJ Raymond, and Darryl McCoy Jr.

 His second album as a leader (NOLA à la Mode) was released in 2023 in a solo piano format featuring songs by New Orleans musicians James Booker, Professor Longhair, Allen Toussaint, Dr. John, Jelly Roll Morton, and Harold Battiste along with a handful of original compositions.

 Roussel's third album, Church of New Orleans, was released on January 24, 2025, and features special guests such as Irma Thomas, Ivan Neville, Preservation Hall Jazz Band, and John Boutte.
 The following day, he premiered the album in the historic New Orleans venue Tipitina's alongside a "star-studded" lineup of guest artists.
+The album was nominated for a Grammy Award for Best Regional Roots Music Album at the 2026 Grammys.